On Visibility and Agency: Hasan Elahi and Aliza Shvarts in Conversation

 from 6 to 8pm

-Moderated by the Foundation’s Executive and Artistic Director Sara Reisman, On Visibility and Agency will address the politics of visibility in a time of surround surveillance.
-Artist Hasan Elahi’s practice of sousveillance, in which he self-surveils in an effort to maintain agency in the face of heightened security measures, will be brought into dialogue with Aliza Shvarts’ research into the dynamic between vision and power, what it means to be “made visible,” and how contemporary artists use their practices to explore and critique the complex intersections of power and representation.
+Moderated by the Foundation’s Executive and Artistic Director Sara Reisman, On Visibility and Agency will address the politics of visibility in a time of ubiquitous surveillance.
+Artist Hasan Elahi’s practice of sousveillance, self-surveillance he maintains in an effort to retain agency in the face of heightened security measures, will be brought into dialogue with Aliza Shvarts’ research into the dynamic between vision and power, what it means to be “made visible,” and how contemporary artists use their practices to explore and critique the complex intersections of authority and representation.